-Board of Directors
+President and Board of Directors

 IfE’s Directors are elected by the Advisors, and are charged with protecting IfE’s legal and financial well-being.
 IfE’s President is appointed by the Board of Directors.

 DEBORAH S. ROGERS, President